pfgithub/scpl/docs/actions/selectcontact.md

 ## Select Contact / SelectContact (internally `is.workflow.actions.selectcontacts`)

-> This action requires that Shortcuts has permission to use WFUserInteractionResource,WFContactAccessResource.
+> This action requires that Shortcuts has permission to use WFUserInteractionResource.

 ## description